- > When will the new Mac Pro be released?

 Alternatively, there are significantly faster graphics based on AMD's Fury platform that may be destined for the new Mac Pro.

+The choice of video card is important.
 An article by a video professional refers to the Nvidia GTX 1080 which is such a big deal that he thinks: "This card alone will most likely cause a shift in computer workstation ownership.
 However the card isn't compatible with the Mac Pro: "Even a Thunderbolt-connected PCIe expansion chassis to a Mac Pro trashcan won't help, due to the inherent bandwidth limits that Thunderbolt has as compared to the buss speeds of these GPU cards.
 And forget about stacking these cards in an expansion chassis… just not going to happen."

 Because using this card with the Mac Pro is out of the question he predicts: "a huge migration of longtime Apple users (such as me) going to Windows systems for their main workstation needs."